SolnBenchmark/Benchmark/2DAiry_SESF/README.md

 ### Submission

-For each data frame, the emitter locations (x,y) shall be estimated and saved  row by row in a .txt file: e.g.
+For each data frame, the emitter locations (x,y) in nm shall be estimated and saved  row by row in a .txt file: e.g.

 4.4184628e+02   5.0638849e+03